-The LOAD macro instruction is used to bring the load module containing the specified entry name into virtual storage, if a usable copy is not available in virtual storage.
+The LOAD macro instruction brings the load module containing the specified entry name into virtual storage, if a usable copy is not available in virtual storage.

 LOAD services places the load module in storage above or below the 16 megabyte line depending on the module's RMODE, which is specified in the partitioned data set's directory entry for the module.